Javier de Burgos: Prominence

 He returned to Madrid in 1819, and was appointed editor of El Imparcial in 1822 (the paper was a rallying point for moderate liberalism and the afrancesados).
 During the same period, Burgos showed himself to be a prolific author, writing a publishing a multiple volume work entitled Biografía universal.
 He was also integrated in the Bourbon administration of Ferdinand VII, being appointed undersecretary of State in Francisco Cea Bermúdez's Ministry.
 Under the regency of Maria Christina, as the driving force behind the 1833 territorial division of Spain, Burgos used his influence to turn Spain's previous administrative system into a provincial one, advocating for the need of a centralized government.
 However, his design overtly conflicted with the self-government status held by the Basque districts, especially with Navarre, heavily conditioned but still a free-standing Kingdom.
 The move was approved in November–December 1833, the same year he became Home Minister.

+He was elected to seat R of the Real Academia Española, he took up his seat on 7 January 1830.

 He was a senator of the Moderado liberals regime established during the reign of Isabella II, as well as a royal counsellor and Interior Minister for the first government of Ramón María Narváez y Campos, Duke of Valencia.
 His office as Minister was taken over by Narváez's successor, Francisco Javier Istúriz.
 He died in Madrid.

 He also wrote poems marking events such as the death of María Isabel de Braganza and the wedding of Ferdinand VII and Maria Christina, as well as the notable Oda a la Razón.